RAI-SCC/torch_blue/README.md

-# TorchBuq - Bayesian uncertainty quantification with a PyTorch-like interface
+# torch_blue - A PyTorch-like framework for Bayesian learning and uncertainty estimation

-`TorchBuq` provides a simple way for non-expert users to implement and train Bayesian Neural Networks (BNNs).
+`torch_blue` provides a simple way for non-expert users to implement and train Bayesian Neural Networks (BNNs).
 Currently, it only supports Variational Inference (VI), but will hopefully grow and expand in the future.
 To make the user experience as easy as possible most components mirror components from [PyTorch](https://pytorch.org/docs/stable/index.html).